Causal PDE-Control Models for Dynamic Portfolio Optimization with Latent Drivers: Results

-\begin{enumerate}[leftmargin=1.4em,itemsep=0.25em] \item \textbf{Small $m$ ($m{=}3$).} PINN without HJB (V4) often leads Sharpe/Sortino (Combo–EKF), with linear+HJB (V1) close when turnover is penalized.
-With only three drivers, the span is tight and well identified, so the PDE-informed smoothness in V3/V4 extracts durable premia without needing extra amplitude control; adding HJB here mainly trims extremes rather than unlocking new signal.
-When costs bind, the linear map in V1 plus HJB scaling trades a touch of raw reward for systematically lower trading, improving cost-adjusted efficiency. \item \textbf{Moderate $m$ ($m{=}7$).} Linear+HJB with Extended Kalman Filter (Combo–EKF) balances efficiency and cost; Euler–Maruyama propagation for particles (PF) combinations are more volatile.
+\paragraph{Moderate $m$ ($m{=}7$).} Linear+HJB with Extended Kalman Filter (Combo–EKF) balances efficiency and cost; Euler–Maruyama propagation for particles (PF) combinations are more volatile.
 At seven drivers, the capacity increases enough to capture rotations, but posterior noise begins to matter.
 The HJB layer becomes more valuable, especially paired with linear projections whose Jacobians are easier to regularize, so V1’s disciplined scaling wins on Sharpe-to-turnover.
-Particle filters surface richer nonlinear state updates, but unless tempered, they can overreact, which is why PF mixes appear more variable at this size. \item \textbf{Richer $m$ ($m{=}12$).} Linear+HJB (Corr–EKF) tops Sharpe; PINN+HJB (Combo–EKF) matches reward with slightly lower turnover.
-With twelve drivers, the expressiveness of PINN starts to pay off, provided the HJB scale curbs amplitude spikes.
-As a result, V3 (PINN+HJB) catches up in reward while saving trading through smoother Jacobians; the linear alternative (V1) remains competitive because the projection enforces manifold alignment and the HJB scalar prevents chasing short-lived drifts. \item \textbf{High $m$ ($m{=}20$).} Linear/MLP regain Sharpe/Sortino leadership (EKF), while PINN+HJB achieves the mildest drawdowns.
-At twenty drivers, variance control dominates: simpler maps (V1/V2) paired with EKF preserve stability and deliver the best reward-to-risk ratio on average, whereas V3 maintains the cleanest downside profile, as its smoothness penalty and projection reduce tail leverage in noisy directions.
-In other words, when dimensionality is high, biasing toward simpler projections (or smoothing the complex ones) is protective out-of-sample. \end{enumerate}
+Particle filters surface richer nonlinear state updates, but unless tempered, they can overreact, which is why PF mixes appear more variable at this size.